Philip Garrison | Founder

 David Avalos-Martinez | Health and Wellness Director

 Gerardo was born and raised in California, specifically the Bay Area.
-He is pursuing a bachelor’s in Apparel Textiles and Merchandising with a double minor, in apparel design and digital marketing at CWU.
-It is worth noting he also serves as the Director of Student Life and Facilities under the ASCWU student government.
-When not in his office you can find him working on his business, or training mixed martial arts.
+He is pursuing a bachelor’s in Apparel Textiles and Merchandising with a double minor in apparel design and digital marketing at CWU.
+He also serves as the Director of Student Life and Facilities under the ASCWU student government.
+You can find him working on his business or training in mixed martial arts when not in his office.
 What he loves about his recent employment at APOYO is the ability to practice selflessness while building community relationships.

-Alondra is from a small town in the lower Yakima valley.
-She is a first-generation Mexican Central Washington University student, double majoring in Public Health and Spanish-translation services.
-Growing up always translating for her parents, pushed her to want to do it as a career.
+Alondra is from a small town in the lower Yakima Valley.
+She is a first-generation Mexican Central Washington University student, double majoring in Public Health and Spanish translation services.
+Growing up, she was always translating for her parents, which pushed her to want to do it as a career.
 She strives to give back to the community that she grew up in by working as a Medical Interpreter in the future.
-In her free time she enjoys spending quality time with friends and family.
+She enjoys spending quality time with friends and family in her free time.

 Stefanie Wickstrom | Executive Director